serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       format: 'requestId: $context.requestId' # Optional configuration which specifies the log format to use for access logging.
       executionLogging: true # Optional configuration which enables or disables execution logging.
 Defaults to true.
       level: INFO # Optional configuration which specifies the log level to use for execution logging.
 May be set to either INFO or ERROR.
-      fullData: true # Optional configuration which specifies whether or not to log full requests/responses for execution logging.
+      fullExecutionData: true # Optional configuration which specifies whether or not to log full requests/responses for execution logging.
 Defaults to true.
     websocket: true # Optional configuration which specifies if Websockets logs are used

 package: # Optional deployment packaging configuration